-Some information is essential – we can’t manage your lease without it.
+Some information we need to ask you for is essential – we can’t manage your lease without it.
 Other information is optional.
-However, if you choose not to tell us something we may not make the right decisions.
-This means we may not be able to give you the help you need.
+However, if you choose not to tell us something we may not make the right decisions, which means we may not be able to give you the help you need.

-- *Personal details, for example your name and the address of your property and a correspondence address, if different
+- personal details, for example your name and the address of your property or a correspondence address

 Why we collect this information

 We collect your information for the following purposes:

 - personal details so we can to identify you